amitsaha/echorand.me/content/about.md

 If you would like to get an email everytime I write something new, please subscribe to my [newsletter](https://buttondown.email/echorand.me).

-## Donate
+# Donate

-If my articles/code has helped you in anyway and want to say thanks, I welcome donations via [PayPal](https://www.paypal.me/echorand).
+I get paid for my books and articles I write for other people.
+However, if my articles/code on this blog has helped you in anyway and want to say thanks, I welcome donations via [PayPal](https://www.paypal.me/echorand).
+Of course, my work is based completely of all the other people who are in most cases doing it for free, so that's there.